Melina-Jingting/ReLex/README.md

 If you did not make any changes to `<port>` during the setup, it should be `5432` by default.

 ### Start web app and handle routing
+To run the web service, both the frontend (react) and the backend (django) has to be deployed.

+First, navigate to the `frontend` directory and run the following command:
+`npm run dev`

-To run the web service, you must navigate to the `ReLex` directory and run the following command:
+Next, navigate to the `ReLex` directory and run the following command:
 `python manage.py runserver`

 You should see some messages showing up in your terminal, with these last few lines: